hesamossanloo/forest-dashboard-react/README.md

 # Forest Dashboard React
-Demo a simple dashboard for a Forest management inventory
+A dashboard for Forest management, using ML and remote-sensing bring value to forester to make better decision based on bespoke data

 # How to run the project
 run the following command